Julian Nida-Rümelin: Politics

-Nida-Rümelin spent five years (1998–2002) in politics, first as Head of the Municipal Department of Arts & Culture of the Bavarian state capital Munich.
-Then he held a ministerial office as the State Minister for Culture and Media and was thus a member of the national government of Chancellor Gerhard Schröder.
-During his time in office, Nida-Rümelin voiced criticism on the implementation of the Bologna Process, the European reform process of higher education.
-In 2014, he criticized German policies aiming to increase the tertiary education rates and recommended instead to further foster the German "dual system" of vocational training.
+Nida-Rümelin spent five years (1998–2002) in politics, first as head of the municipal department of arts and culture in Munich, the capital of Bavaria.
+He then held a ministerial office as the State Minister for Culture and Media and was a member of the national government of Chancellor Gerhard Schröder.
+During his time in office, Nida-Rümelin voiced criticism of the Bologna Process, the European reform process of higher education.

+In 2014, he criticized German policies aiming to increase the tertiary education rates and recommended instead to further foster the German dual system of vocational training.
 His book How the rush to universities is leading to a crisis of professional and academic education stimulated a nationwide debate on education policy.